RealSerenity/RealSerenity/README.md

 ### Hi there 👋

 About myself :
-  I'm a 3rd year computer engineer student that also doing a minor Artficial Intelligence and Machine Learning at Eskisehir Technical University.
+  I'm a 3rd year computer engineer student that doing a minor Artficial Intelligence and Machine Learning at Eskisehir Technical University.

 My Skills: